bugl

 React useRef Hook

-Hook allows you to persist values between renders.
+The useRef Hook allows you to persist values between renders.

-It can be used to store a mutable value that does not cause a re - render when updated.
+It can be used to store a mutable value that does not cause a re-render when updated.

 It can be used to access a DOM element directly.